Main menu

 Socialising Your New Puppy

-Your puppy must be fully socialised to people before it is three months old, even before puppy pre-school classes commence.
-Puppy classes are designed to continue socialising puppies with people, socialising with
+Your puppy must be fully socialised to people before it is three months old, even before puppy pre- other puppies and for puppies to learn bite inhibition.

 Generally you don't bring your new pup home until it is 8 weeks of age but it is never to late to start!
 Unfortunately, your pup needs to be confined indoors (or in your yard) until it is at least 12 weeks old, until it has acquired sufficient immunity from its vaccinations against the more serious dog diseases.
 However, even a relatively short period of social isolation at such a crucial developmental stage could all but ruin your puppy's temperament.